Porcelain Dental Crowns – New Lenox

-In most cases, the creation and placement of a brand-new porcelain crown requires at least two appointments here at Atrium Family Dental.
+In most cases, the creation and placement of a brand-new porcelain crown requires at least two appointments here at Atrium Family Dental of New Lenox.
 First, any decayed portions of the dental structure will be carefully removed, and the tooth will be reshaped to accommodate the new addition.
 Impressions are then captured and sent to a trusted dental laboratory.
 Your brand-new porcelain crown will be beautifully customized to match the surrounding teeth in every way, from their color to their size to their overall shape.
 During this process, a temporary crown will be provided so that patients can continue to eat and speak normally without any disruptions to their daily routine.

 The brand-new crown will typically be ready in just a couple of weeks.
 Once our dentists receive it from the lab, we will invite the patient back into the office and securely bond it into place while making any final adjustments.
 The surface will also be comprehensively buffed and polished so that it feels just like natural tooth enamel, and we will take the time to make sure it fits well within your natural bite too.

 What are the Benefits of Porcelain Crowns?

 Porcelain crowns come with several long-lasting benefits.
 Because they’re crafted from high-quality ceramic materials, their durability is surprisingly strong, allowing for normal chewing (although we do recommend that patients avoid extremely sticky and hard foods).
 The metal-free nature of the restoration is also highly pleasing from an aesthetic standpoint – it will blend in beautifully with the rest of your smile.

 The placement of a new dental crown can successfully rescue natural teeth that would otherwise need to be extracted and replaced.
 This procedure is much less invasive, and your continuing oral health will benefit as well.

 What are the Risks of Porcelain Dental Crowns?